nutes-uepb/docker-volume-backup/README.md

 - `--version` - Defines the version to which you want to migrate the software.
 For example: `volume update --version 1.3.3`;

 #### 3.3 Uninstall
-Interface used to uninstall the OCARIoT platform, this includes removing pre-scheduled backups.
-Running services will be stopped.
+Interface used to uninstall the program.

 ```sh
 $ volume uninstall